 Create an emotion that aches for an action to fulfill and appease it.
 Such feelings have a terminus.
 They need to reach their end point in order to be released, the same way hunger won't go away until you eat.

-It’s about attaching an unfulfilled emotion to the BEFORE state, and releasing that with purchase by showing what the AFTER state will be like.
+It’s about attaching an unfulfilled emotion to the BEFORE state, and promising to release that emotion with a purchase – simply by showing what the AFTER state will be like.

 Every product solves a problem, so how can you describe that problem in terms of how it makes people feel bad?